openedx/open-edx-proposals/oeps/best-practices/oep-0017-bp-feature-toggles.rst

 Updated examples of feature toggle reporting:

-* Sample `readthedocs documention for edx-platform feature toggles`_.
+* Sample `readthedocs documentation for edx-platform feature toggles`_.
 * Based on `annotated toggles in the edx-platform codebase`_.

 Updated documentation on feature toggles and reporting: